Waimea, Hawaiʻi County, Hawaii: Spanish

 The early 19th century also saw the arrival from the Viceroyalties of New Spain and Río de la Plata of the horse and Spanish vaqueros ("cowboys"), bringing the traditional Euro-Latin culture of riding and roping skills.
 The king hired these vaqueros to teach Hawaiians herding and ranching skills, and by 1836 the island had working cowboys.
 As the Hawaiian culture and Latin vaquero cultured commingled, a unique breed of cowboy emerged, the paniolo.

 World War II

-During World War II, beef and vegetable prices increased, and farmers returned to cultivate maize, beets, cabbage and a variety of other green vegetables.
+During World War II, beef and vegetable prices increased, and farmers returned to cultivate corn, beets, cabbage and a variety of other green vegetables.
 Farm and ranchland acreage increased from 75 in 1939 to 518 in 1946.
-Waimea saw many soldiers during this time who built a large temporary tent city, Camp Tarawa.
-When the war was over and the military had left, Waimea had an entertainment center, now Kahilu Theatre, and an airstrip, now Waimea-Kohala Airport.
+Waimea saw many soldiers during this time, who were stationed at Camp Tarawa.
+When the war was over and the military had left, Waimea had an entertainment center, the Kahilu Theatre, and an airstrip, Waimea-Kohala Airport.